bokeh/bokeh/sphinx/source/docs/user_guide/layout.rst

 Widgets
 -------

-Layout a group of widgets with the |widgetbox| function.
+Layout a group of widgets with the  function.

 .. bokeh-plot:: docs/user_guide/examples/layout_widgets.py
     :source-position: above